brendansparrow/brendansparrow-com/pages/blog.md

 permalink: /blog/index.html
 ---

 This section of my site will be coming soon.
-I'm still in the process of transferring old posts over to the site but you can expect a number of articles to appear here shortly.
+I'm still transferring old posts over to the site but you can expect more content soon.

 If you&rsquo;d like to receive future updates, please [get in touch](/contact") or consider following me on social media: